-You are cordially invited to attend the 2023 Annual Meeting of Stockholders of Esperion Therapeutics, Inc. on Thursday, May 25, 2023, at 8:00 a.m.
-Eastern Time (the "Annual Meeting") to be held as a virtual meeting, which you will be able to attend, vote and submit your questions, at www.virtualshareholdermeeting.com/ESPR2023.
+You are cordially invited to attend the 2024 Annual Meeting of Stockholders of Esperion Therapeutics, Inc. on Thursday, May 23, 2024, at 8:00 a.m.
+Eastern Time (the "Annual Meeting") to be held as a virtual meeting, which you may attend online via live webcast, vote your shares electronically and submit your questions by visiting www.virtualshareholdermeeting.com/ESPR2024.

-The Notice of 2023 Annual Meeting of Stockholders and the Proxy Statement contain details of the business to be conducted at the Annual Meeting and information you should consider when you vote your shares.
+The accompanying Notice of 2024 Annual Meeting of Stockholders (the "Notice") and the Proxy Statement for the Annual Meeting (the "Proxy Statement") contain details of the business to be conducted at the Annual Meeting and information you should consider when you vote your shares.

-At the Annual Meeting, the agenda includes (1) the election of four directors, (2) the approval, by non-binding advisory vote, of the compensation of our named executive officers, (3) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023, (4) the approval of an amendment to the Esperion Therapeutics, Inc. 2022 Stock Option and Incentive Plan (the "2022 Plan") to increase the aggregate number of shares of common stock authorized for issuance under the 2022 Plan by 6,250,000 shares (the "Amendment"); (5) to amend the Company's Amended and Restated Certificate of Incorporation ("Charter") to increase the authorized shares of common stock from 240,000,000 to 480,000,000; and (6) to transact any other business that properly comes before the Annual Meeting.
-The Board of Directors unanimously recommends that you vote FOR the election of each director nominee, FOR the advisory resolutions approving the compensation of our named executive officers, FOR the ratification of the appointment of Ernst & Young LLP, FOR the approval of the Amendment, and FOR the amendment of our Charter.
+At the Annual Meeting, the agenda includes (1) the election of two Class II director nominees to our board of directors, (2) the approval, by non-binding advisory vote, of the compensation of our named executive officers, (3) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024, (4) the approval of an amendment to the Esperion Therapeutics, Inc. 2022 Stock Option and Incentive Plan, as amended (the "2022 Plan") to increase the aggregate number of shares of common stock authorized for issuance under the 2022 Plan by 6,250,000 shares (the "2022 Plan Amendment"), (5) the approval of an amendment to the Esperion Therapeutics, Inc. 2020 Employee Stock Purchase Plan, as amended (the "ESPP") to increase the number of shares of common stock reserved for future issuance under the ESPP by 6,175,000 shares (the "ESPP Amendment"), and (6) the transaction of any other business that may properly come before the Annual Meeting (including any adjournments and postponements thereof).
+Our Board of Directors unanimously recommends that you vote FOR the election of each director nominee, FOR the advisory resolutions approving the compensation of our named executive officers, FOR the ratification of the appointment of Ernst & Young LLP, FOR the approval of the 2022 Plan Amendment, and FOR the approval of the ESPP Amendment.

 Whether or not you attend the Annual Meeting, it is important that your shares be represented and voted at the meeting.
-Therefore, I urge you to promptly vote by submitting your proxy via the Internet at the address listed on the proxy card or by signing, dating, and returning the enclosed proxy card in the enclosed envelope.
-If you decide to attend the Annual Meeting, you will be able to vote in person, even if you have previously submitted your proxy.
+Therefore, I urge you to promptly vote by submitting your proxy via the Internet at the address listed on the proxy card, by telephone as described in the instructions included in the proxy card, or by completing, signing, dating, and returning the enclosed proxy card in the enclosed prepaid envelope.
+If you decide to attend the Annual Meeting online, you will be able to vote virtually during the Annual Meeting, even if you have previously submitted your proxy.